IgorMokhov/crypto-portfolio-app/README.md

   npm run dev
 ```

-Visit the provided local URL in your browser to explore the "Besider App" application.
+Visit the provided local URL in your browser to explore the "Crypto Portfolio App" application.

 <br/>